tus/tus-resumable-upload-protocol/protocol.md

 or `200 Ok` status, which implicitly means that Clients can assume that the new `Upload-Offset` = `Offset` \+ `Content-Length`.

+Servers MAY return `Upload-Offset` header to indicate the bytes received.

 If the Client sends an `Expect` request-header field with the `100-continue` expectation, the Server SHOULD respond with the `100 Continue` status code before reading the request's body and sending the final response.